Spousal Liability in Florida

 Spousal liability changes when a marriage ends.
 Florida’s equitable distribution statute, § 61.075, requires courts to divide both marital assets and marital liabilities between the spouses.
 Debt incurred during the marriage is presumed marital regardless of which spouse’s name appears on the account.

-A court may assign one spouse responsibility for a particular debt as part of the divorce decree.
-The assignment binds the spouses but does not bind the creditor.
+A court may assign one spouse responsibility for a particular debt as part of the divorce decree, but the assignment binds only the spouses—not the creditor.
 If a divorce decree orders one spouse to pay a joint credit card and that spouse stops paying, the credit card company can still pursue the other spouse whose name remains on the account.
-The creditor was not a party to the divorce and is not bound by the court’s allocation.
+The creditor was not a party to the divorce and is not bound by the court’s allocation of liability.

-The risk is practical.
-A former spouse ordered to pay a debt may fail to do so.
+The risk is practical rather than theoretical.
+A former spouse ordered to pay a debt may default.
 The creditor then pursues the other former spouse, who must pay the debt and seek reimbursement through a contempt or breach of contract action against the non-paying ex-spouse.
-Closing or refinancing joint accounts before the divorce is finalized avoids this exposure.
+Closing or refinancing joint accounts before the divorce is finalized eliminates this exposure entirely.

-Florida’s framework gives married couples strong protection against each other’s individual creditors when assets are structured correctly.
-The core strategies are straightforward.
+Florida gives married couples strong protection against each other’s individual creditors when assets are structured correctly.

-Tenancy by the entirety is the most powerful tool for married couples.
+Tenancy by the entirety is the most effective form of ownership for married couples facing individual liability.
 Joint bank accounts, investment accounts, and real estate held as tenants by the entirety cannot be reached by a creditor of only one spouse.
 Florida Statute § 655.79 presumes that joint bank accounts between married couples are entireties property.
-The protection applies to real estate, vehicles, brokerage accounts, and other personal property as well—provided the titling requirements are met.
+The protection extends to vehicles, brokerage accounts, and other personal property as long as the titling requirements are met.

 Florida’s homestead exemption protects the primary residence from judgment creditors regardless of how it is titled or whether one or both spouses owe the debt.
 The protection is unlimited in dollar value and covers up to half an acre within a municipality or 160 acres outside one.